 If you’re looking to establish an online tutoring service, for example, and you already have the skillset, then it may take only a few months to acquire the students you need to be a fully self-sufficient online entrepreneur.
 If you want to code and sell the next Google, however, then it could take several years.

 Do you know an online entrepreneur who has become a millionaire starting from zero?

 The obvious example is Mark Zuckerberg, who (whilst from a wealthy background) coded Facebook in his student accommodation, and is now one of the wealthiest people on Earth.
 However, there are plenty of others – like popular content producers/influencers on Instagram – who have made millions with just a smartphone.

 Can you start an online business without a degree?

 You can most definitely start an online business without a degree and be perfectly successful.
 However, it is no bad thing to decide to go back to school or take part in an online training course, just to sharpen up your entrepreneurial skills.
 In fact, doing so may benefit you exponentially in the long run.

-Online entrepreneurship is all about turning your dream into a reality, your passion into pay.
+Online entrepreneurship is all about turning your dream into a reality, and your passion into pay.
 It’s not for everyone, but if you think it might be for you then the best thing you can do is to pay close attention to the tips we’ve listed for you in this article.

-Plan appropriately, identify your niche, invest in yourself, work hard, don’t deviate, build a strong brand through networking and online marketing – do these things and you are highly likely to succeed.
+Plan appropriately, identify your niche, invest in yourself, work hard, don’t deviate, and build a strong brand through networking and online marketing – do these things and you are highly likely to succeed.